What is academic coaching?

 How do I know what happens in my child's session?

-The confidentiality of the student is important and therefore I will usually seek their permission before giving an update to parents.
-The only exception to this is fi the student is a risk to themselves, or others, or if I believe the student is being harmed.
+The confidentiality of the student is important and therefore I will usually use my own discretion or seek their permission at times on what information I provide to parents.
+The only exception to this is if the student is a risk to themselves, or others, or if I believe the student is being harmed.
 This confidentiality is important as it gives the student a safe space to discuss their concerns and or frustrations.
 During a session if there is anything I believe they might not want to let their parents know about I will either:

 - seek their approval before preparing a session summary or email, or